dopenclean/9lives-agent-proposal/README.md

 ## Technical Architecture

-[Reference diagram: CVAS data flow → 9Lives Agent → RAG reasoning → Prediction output with continuous retraining loop]
+[Reference diagram: CVAS data flow → 9Lives Agent → RAG + custom reasoning → Prediction output with continuous retraining loop]

 Full technical documentation: http://docs.wowfi.xyz/docs/features/9lives-agent

 ---

-**We're not building another trading bot.
-We're building the intelligence layer for the next generation of prediction markets.**
+**Not an another trading bot.
+This is the intelligence layer for the next generation of prediction markets.**